erSubhashThapa/100daysofcode/r2-log.md

   ## Can you Spot the problem?

   I spent a while on this issue.
-Whenever I called `overOrUnder`, I got `underfined`.
+Whenever I called `overOrUnder`, I got `undefined`.
 I spent way too long on this problem.

   Can you spot the issue?
   ```javascript